top of page

 Customer problem

-While shopping for frames or sunglass online, customers struggle to visualize how a frame will fit and look on them.
-It create a lack of confidence and high product returns.
+While shopping for eyewear online, customers struggle to visualize how a frame will fit and look on.
+It creates a lack of confidence resulting in a very high return rate.

 Proposed solution